GodotSteam/GodotSteam/docs/classes/matchmaking.md

 !!! function "requestLobbyData( ```uint64_t``` steam_lobby_id )"
 	Refreshes all of the metadata for a lobby that you're not in right now.

-	You will never do this for lobbies you're a member of, that data will always be up to date.
+	You will never do this for lobbies you're a member of; that data will always be up to date.
 You can use this to refresh lobbies that you have obtained from [requestLobbyList](#requestlobbylist) or that are available via friends.

 	Triggers a [lobby_data_update](#lobby_data_update) callback.